30 green jobs that can help fight climate change

 You may also like: 15 careers to make the ocean your office

 Administrative support is a crucial, albeit often thankless, role in any industry.
-The Bureau of Labor Statistics found that almost 4 million Americans in 2016 were employed as secretaries and administrative assistants in fields as diverse as schools, hospitals, and government offices.
 As climate change and sustainability become higher priorities in both the private and public sectors in the coming years, the roles of many administrative workers may change from traditional clerical duties to include more work with large-scale environmental data, communication, and grassroots organizing.

 Building rehabilitation, remediation, and hardening